mirage/irmin.org/data/tutorial/06_backend.md

 ---
 path: "/tutorial/backend"
-title: "Writing a storage backend"
+title: "Writing a Storage Backend"
 ---

 This section illustrates how to write a custom storage backend for Irmin using an in-memory store as an example.

-Unlike writing a [custom datatype](/tutorial/contents), there is no tidy way of doing this.
-A backend is built from a number of
+Unlike writing a [custom datatype](/tutorial/contents), there is no tidy way of doing writing a custom storage backend.
+A backend is built from a number of [lower level stores](/tutorial/architecture) (commits, nodes, contents, or branches), where each store implements some of the operations needed by the backend.
+In this example, we instantiate two functors: one of type [`Irmin.Content_addressable.Maker`] (for the block store) and [`Irmin.Atomic_write.Maker`] (for the reference store).
+The two are used in creating a module of type [`Irmin.Maker`], which is in turn used in a functor of type [`Irmin.KV_maker`].

-[lower level stores](/tutorial/architecture) (commits, nodes, contents or branches), where each store implements some of the operations needed by the backend.
-In this example we instantiate two functors: one of type [Irmin.Content_addressable.Maker] (for the block store) and [Irmin.Atomic_write.Maker] (for the reference store).
-The two are used in creating a module of type [Irmin.Maker], which is in turn used in a functor of type [Irmin.KV_maker].
+## The Read-Only Store

-## The readonly store
+The process for writing an Irmin backend requires implementing a few functors.

-The process for writing a backend for Irmin requires implementing a few functors -- to accomplish this, we can start off by writing a helper module that provides a generic implementation that can be re-used by the content-addressable store and the atomic-write store:
+To accomplish this, let's start by writing a helper module to provide a generic implementation that can be reused by the content-addressable store and the atomic-write store:

 - `t`: the store type